rivera-ernesto/RCRTableViewRefreshController/README.md

 A sample project demonstrating a working example of the refresh controller can be found in the `RCRTableViewRefreshControllerSample` folder.

+## API Docs

+The [latest API documentation](http://cocoadocs.org/docsets/RCRTableViewRefreshController/) can be found on CocoaDocs.

 ## License

 MIT License (see `LICENSE` in the root of the repository).